logzly. Cozy Kitchen Linens

 • Place the bowl on the square, smooth the fabric around the edges.

 I once used a bright red linen square under a white ceramic bowl filled with lemons.
 The contrast was striking, and the lemons gave a fresh scent that lingered through the whole meal.
+For more seasonal inspiration, see our simple linen styling tips for every season.

 5. Mix Patterns Sparingly